-Patients with myocardial infarction (MI) or acute coronary syndrome are given aspirin and heparin.
+Patients with MI or acute coronary syndrome (ACS) are given aspirin and heparin.
 Both of these medications have been shown to be effective in reducing mortality in separate studies.
 Before initiating therapy, however, care should be taken to ensure that the patient does not have a myocardial wall rupture that is amenable to surgery.

-There is no need to start clopidogrel until after angiography, since angiography may demonstrate that there is a need for urgent coronary bypass.
+There is no need to start clopidogrel until after angiography, because angiography may demonstrate that there is a need for urgent CABG.

-The glycoprotein IIb/IIIa inhibitors improve the outcome of patients with non–ST-segment elevation acute coronary syndrome (NSTACS).
-They have been found to reduce recurrent MI following percutaneous coronary intervention (PCI) and in cardiogenic shock.
+The glycoprotein IIb/IIIa inhibitors improve the outcome of patients with non–ST-segment elevation ACS (NSTACS).
+They have been found to reduce recurrent MI following PCI and in cardiogenic shock.